 Hourglass Body Shape

 Well, ladies gaze in the mirror and see the goddess that you are. . .think Kim Kardashian, or Marilyn Monroe for our slightly more mature customers.
-Opt for bodycon styles to hug those curves and say: "Hey, look at me.”
-Honor Gold have a large range of bodycon luxury gowns perfect for race days and the up and coming wedding season.
+Opt for bodycon styles to hug those curves and say: “Hey, look at me.”
+Our bodycon collection has a large range of luxury gowns perfect for race days and the up and coming wedding season.

 Athletic Body Shape

 So, calling all those inspirational women who are smashing it both on and off the field whether it’s the England Women’s football and netball players, or those gym bunnies who adore the working out arena.
 This section is for all strong women who love to feel the power of their physical bodies, here’s the best dresses for you.
 Show off your slender shape, opt for floor-length maxi dresses to drape elegantly across your tall physique.
 Jumpsuits are also perfect and have a fabulous feeling of movement and grace.
-Try our Belles of London range of zero waste, jumpsuits suits – they’re hand made to order and sustainable.
+Try our LadyFlare range of jumpsuits suits they’re hand made to order and sustainable.
 Oh, and did we add luxury?

 Accept who you are

 So, finally.
 Have you decided what’s your A-List body shape?
 Remember, whatever your shape, size, colour, religion or gender.
 It’s important to celebrate the essence of who you are.
 You are unique.
 Don’t let your mind bully your body, ignore the unrealistic body image expectations from social media.
 Acceptance does not come from the shape of the body, but from something deeper.
 If you want to make changes, again look within and don’t ask others for permission.

 Have you read our Ultimate Body Shape Guide?